SeedX-Inc/mars/README.md

 **Deploy documentation**

-This is how ubuntu sourcing configuration files

-`.bash_profile` source from `.profile` source from `.bashrc`

-_This is commands for simplify deploy RAILS BASED APP process_
+_This is ADDITIANALS commands for simplify deploy RAILS BASED APP process_
 ```bash
 $ mars precompile
 #This is alias for `assets:precompile` with production environment